 Well, as much as you might like the original miniature kit, there could be plenty of reasons why you want to change things (from my opinion and own experience):

 - You just might not like a color OR the brand that you always buy, always uses the same colors.

-Robotime can sometimes to that for a lot of their series, especially the furniture is often in orange.
+Robotime can sometimes do that for a lot of their series, especially since the furniture is often in orange.